Medicare Advantage vs. Medigap

 Cost and Coverage Differences

 Typically, average monthly premiums for Medicare Advantage coverage tend to be lower than the average for someone with Original Medicare, a Medigap plan and Medicare Part D prescription drug coverage.
-But premiums are just one part of the cost and coverage equation.
+However, premiums are just one part of the cost and coverage equation.

 Medicare Advantage plans frequently provide benefits that Medigap doesn’t.
 These include vision, hearing and dental services.
 Most plans also include prescription drug coverage.